ganksolo/douzizhu/walkthrough.md

   - Green felt table background (Classic theme).
   - High-quality card visuals with suit colors and symbols.
   - Role icons (Crown for Landlord, User for Peasants).
+- **Spatial Layout**:
+  - **4 Separate Play Areas**: Each player's played cards appear at their position (Bottom, Right, Top, Left).
+  - Clear visual indication of who played which cards.
 - **Animations (Framer Motion)**:
   - **Shuffling**: Rotating deck animation.
   - **Dealing**: Cards fly to players one by one.